Burhanuddin Abdullah

 Burhanuddin Abdullah (born 10 July 1947) is a former Governor of Bank Indonesia, in office from 2003 to 2008.
-He succeeded Syahril Sabirin who had been Governor from 1999 to 2003.
-He has been convicted of corruption.
+Previously, he served as Coordinating Minister for Economics, Finance and Industry from June to August 2001.
+He was convicted of corruption in 2008.

 Education

 Burhanuddin had been a student at Padjadjaran University in Bandung where he graduated with a degree in agriculture in 1974.
 He later studied at Michigan State University in the United States graduating with a Master of Arts (MA) in economics in 1984.

 Early career

 Burhanuddin joined Bank Indonesia in the late 1970s and held a number of positions in the organization.